Model Investment Portfolios

 • The mutual fund picks spreadsheet for all 22 asset classes.
 These portfolio models only use 17 asset classes (the other five asset classes are for use with the comprehensive asset allocator software).
 There's 22 mutual fund recommendations, times five ways of managing money, totaling over 100 monthly-updated investment recommendations.

 To keep everything updated and balanced, you can also subscribe to keep these models and/or just the mutual fund recommendations fresh on a monthly basis.
 You'll receive the reasons for all switches to decide whether or not to sell the old mutual fund and buy the new one.

-A short monthly "newsletter" for subscribers explaining what happened over the last month regarding the models, mutual fund selections, generic site information, and sometimes market commentary.
+• Sometimes, there's a short "investment newsletter" for subscribers explaining what happened over the last month regarding the models, mutual fund selections, generic site information, and sometimes market commentary.

 First, it allows for quick and easy rebalancing of actual portfolios, compared with one of the models of your choice.
 This shows how much the actual allocation mix is off by, both in percentage and dollar amounts.
 This tells you exactly how much to buy or sell in each asset class (with tickers) to bring the portfolio back into balance.

 Then you can compare the asset allocations, the returns, and the differences in returns, between the model allocations and the actual portfolio held.